Last Update: November 20, 2023

-Quinoa and rice are both major players in the whole grain game.
-With so many varieties to choose from (hello wild rice and red quinoa), it’s not always easy narrowing down which option to cook.
+Quinoa vs rice – both major players in the whole grain game.
+With so many varieties to choose from (hello wild rice and red quinoa), it’s not always easy narrowing down which option to cook let alone decide if quinoa is better than rice.
 But this guide takes you through everything you need to know to make a dinner game plan, every day of the week.

-There are plenty of good reasons to enjoy quinoa on a regular basis.
+There are plenty of good reasons to enjoy quinoa on a regular basis and one of them is the quinoa vs rice calories and nutritional facts.
 Here’s a look at what’s inside a bag of Thrive Market Organic Sprouted Quinoa:

 From how to pronounce it to the best ways to use it, here are your top quinoa questions—answered.